 Judy Harrison of the Bangor Daily News called the show "a triumph of academic cooperation that allowed students and faculty to create a multimedia production that envelops theatergoers with sights and sounds that not only tell a set of particular stories but evoke strong memories of their own experiences in Maine."

-Click here to read Harrison's full review in the Bangor Daily News.
+Read Harrison's full review in the Bangor Daily News here.

-Other press for this show includes a "Maine Things Considered" story by Maine Public reporter Patty Wight, a preview story in the Lewiston Sun Journal, some behind-the-scenes interviews on "207", a review by Allan Kozinn of the Portland Press Herald and a review by Megan Grumbling of the Portland Phoenix.
+Other press for this show includes a "Maine Things Considered" story by Maine Public reporter Patty Wight, a preview story in the Lewiston Sun Journal, some behind-the-scenes interviews on WCSH6's "207", a review by Allan Kozinn of the Portland Press Herald and a review by Megan Grumbling of the Portland Phoenix.
+Department of Theatre faculty member Sara Valentine discussed the show on Maine's Big Z 92.7 FM.

 Watch the video below to learn more.